hantuzun/jetman/README.md

 ## Documentation
+For full documentation refer to [docs](docs/intro.md).

 Jetman can execute tests with options and callback.
-It can also save collections.
-For full documentation refer to [docs](docs/intro.md).
+It can also save your tests as a Postman collection.